What Caused the Air Conditioner Sounds Like Running Water?

 If your air conditioner makes a hissing sound instead of AC running water, there might be a leak in the refrigerant.
 This is far more concerning as it could result in serious problems.
 This leak could also stop your portable AC from blowing cool air.
 Instead, it will not serve its function as an air conditioner.

-How to Stop Portable AC Sounds like Running Water
+How to Stop Portable AC Sounds Like Running Water

 A full drip pan is the most straightforward problem to fix.
 First, you must detach the portable AC from any power source and manually drain the water.
 While at it, dry them out to prevent weird smells or bacterial growth in such a damp component.